-FY 2023 CHP awards will provide up to 75 percent of the entry-level salary and fringe benefits for each approved position for a three-year period.
-There is a minimum 25 percent local cash match (cost share) requirement unless a waiver is approved.
-The maximum federal share per officer position is \$125,000 over the three-year period unless a local match waiver is approved.
+FY 2024 CHP awards will provide up to 75 percent of the entry-level salary and fringe benefits for each approved position for a three-year period.
+There is a minimum 25 percent cost share or matching funds requirement, which must be in the form of cash, unless a waiver is approved.
+The maximum federal share per officer position is \$125,000 over the three-year period unless a cost share or matching funds waiver is approved.
 Any additional costs for higher than entry-level salaries and fringe benefits will be the responsibility of the recipient agency.